As the election approaches, Czech Communists face a historic defeat.

 “Their support base is dwindling or deserting them for other parties,” said Otto Eibl, a political expert at Masaryk University in Brno, the Czech Republic’s second largest city.

-He told AFP, “They’re definitely not able to remodel themselves in a way that would secure their longevity.”
+He told AFP, “And they’re plainly not able to remodel themselves in a way that would secure their longevity.”

-Despite its efforts to court young voters born during Communist control, opinion surveys ahead of the parliamentary election reveal that the Communist party risks falling short of the five percent voter support required for any political party to enter parliament.
+Despite its efforts to win young voters born during Communist control, opinion surveys before of the parliamentary election reveal that it risks falling short of the five percent voter support required for any political party to enter parliament.

 It’s also dealing with a reputation problem for its far-left credentials after supporting controversial billionaire Prime Minister Andrej Babis’ minority government.

-Last year, the Communist Party of Bohemia and Moravia – the party’s official name – suffered significant losses in regional elections.
+The formal name of the party is the Communist Party of Bohemia and Moravia, which has already suffered significant losses in regional elections this year.

 Katerina Konecna, a Czech Communist MEP, says that her party has struggled to adapt to a pluralistic democracy in which “groups that can sell themselves prevail.”